 Swap out your curtains or think about blinds

 Roller blinds offer a clean, sleek look which could also be in order this spring and summer.
 By nature, they roll up and open spaces without hanging around door frames or against walls like curtains or verticals.
 Verticals do, on the other hand, let you block the sun while allowing a cool breeze through when they’re drawn together.
-Venetians offer the best of both worlds, the slats can be tilted up or down, letting you choose how much light enters a room.
-Whilst it is not recommended to raise your Venetians too frequently, as puts pressure on and can wear out the string lines, the ability to raise and lower the blind is available.
-For the ultimate heat solution, think Honeycombs.
-They are not just designed to insulate in the winter time, when a Honeycomb blind is lowered it will act as a barrier to reduce the heat passing through your window into the room.
-This will keep you cooler in the summertime as well as warmer in winter and with a range of speciality operating systems like Top Down – Bottom Up you do not have to sacrifice all of your view.
+But venetians, however, offer the best of both, sitting at the top of the window and letting you choose how much light enters a room.

 Drift by James Dunlop in Haze

 Sign up and create a home you love with expert decor tips, seasonal solutions, the latest trend inspiration, exclusive offers and more.